evogelsa/dcs-real-weather/cmd/realweather/README.md

       * `options.weather.clouds.fallback-to-legacy`: boolean
         * If this is true, Real Weather will use the legacy weather (no preset) when a suitable weather preset is not found.
+      * `options.weather.clouds.base`: table
+        * This section defines options for cloud bases.
+          * `options.weather.clouds.base.minimum`: number
+            * This option sets the minimum cloud base in meters above ground level that will be set when adding clouds to the mission.
+This option should be at least 0.
+          * `options.weather.clouds.base.maximum`: number
+            * This option sets the maximum cloud base in meters above ground level that will be set when adding clouds to the mission.
+This option should be at most 15000.
+Currently there are no presets that go above 6000.
       * `options.weather.clouds.presets`: table
         * This section defines options for cloud presets.
         * `options.weather.clouds.presets.default`: string